simonstl/mediekey/README.md

 I believe this layout supports all the characters printed on the keyboard, plus a variety of additional characters hiding behind AltGr.
 Most of them are pharmacy or German letter-combinations used in the old varnish cookbooks I've been typing in.

 The key file you need from this project is [HpSK806a.klc](https://github.com/simonstl/mediekey/blob/master/HpSK806a.klc).
 This contains the information MKLC needs to let you edit the layout or compile an installer that will let you use the layout.
+[Installation instructions cover the many steps needed](https://github.com/simonstl/mediekey/wiki/Installing-the-Mediekey-layout).

 This project is licensed under the [Hippocratic License](https://firstdonoharm.dev/).
 Please [use it for good](http://simonstl.com/random/2013/06/code_like_youre_writing.html).